-A fairly recent study showed that many doctors who are paid significant sums of money by implant manufacturers companies fail to declare this when reporting research findings to their colleagues.
+A study showed that many doctors who are paid significant sums of money by implant manufacturers companies fail to declare this when reporting research findings to their colleagues.

 During 2007 such payments were around $117 million.
-Read more on payments to doctors and be sure to ask your doctor if he is being paid by the company whose products he is recommending.
+So be sure to ask your doctor if he is being paid by the company whose products he recommends!